Complexity Framework for Forbidden Subgraphs II: Edge Subdivision and the "H"-graphs: The Proof of Theorem

-All vertices of $B'$ must have degree at least $2$ as $G$ is $2$-connected.
+\begin{subclaim*} All of the vertices in $B'$ are $2$-vertices of $G$. \end{subclaim*} \begin{proof} All vertices of $B'$ must have degree at least $2$ as $G$ is $2$-connected.
 If $x' \in X'$ has degree at least $3$, then we get an $\H_3$ on $\{z,z'\},x',x,1,y,\{2,3\}$ with its two new neighbours $z$ and $z'$.
 So vertices of $X' \cup Y'$ have degree exactly $2$.
 The vertices in $[n]'$ have degree at least $2$, so we must show they are distinct and do not have degree $3$ or more.

 We continue the proof in two cases.
 First assume that $n = 3$.
 If the vertices in $[3]'$ are all the same, then we have a $K_{3,3}$ contradicting Claim \ref{cl:k33}.
 If two are the same, say $2' = 3'$ is distinct from $1'$, then $2$ and $3$ are clones, so must each have another edge.
 This makes an $\H_3$ with central path $2,y,1,x$.
 So the three vertices $1',2'$ and $3'$ are distinct.
 If $2'$, say, has degree $3$, then it has an edge to $3$ (or $1$) by Lemma \ref{lem:c4b}, and ignoring the vertex $3'$ we are back in the case that $2' = 3'$ is distinct from $1'$, and are done.
 So all of $1',2'$ and $3'$ have degree exactly $2$.